 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
 I think a major part of the foundation of who any of us is is the sum of our life experiences.
 No one else has had the exact… Continue reading What Is It That Makes You, You?

-Escaping the Emotional Roller Coaster: ACT for the Emotionally Sensitive by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
+Escaping the Emotional Roller Coaster by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
 What is a super-feeler?
-The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong… Continue reading Book Review: Escaping the Emotional Roller Coaster
+The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
+The book focuses… Continue reading Book Review: Escaping the Emotional Roller Coaster

 The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life is written by Mark Manson.
 He's a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn't have a background in psychology or any sort of related field.
 This book… Continue reading Book Review: The Subtle Art of Not Giving a F*ck

 Values: we've all got them, but how often do we think about them?
 It's worth checking in with ourselves every so often as to what our values are, and how consistent our behaviour is with those values.
 Unlike goals, values are not an endpoint, but rather a guiding direction.
-Acceptance and commitment therapy offers some… Continue reading Exploring values
+Acceptance and commitment therapy offers some… Continue reading Exploring Values as an ACT Strategy

 Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life is written by psychologist Dr. Susan David.
 I was quite impressed with this book.
 Normally, when I'm reading a book I intend to review, I take notes as I'm reading of the points that stand out for me.
 I ended up with several pages… Continue reading Book Review: Emotional Agility